 However, the food, which was served in small plastic bags and passed out for breakfast, lunch and dinner, frankly sucked.

-Fortunately there was a canteen on the hospital grounds which was serviced by several eateries on our island province.
-My wife did not have much of an appetite but was able to eat a bowl of hot noodles along with some SkyFlakes crackers.
+Fortunately there was a canteen on the hospital grounds serviced by several eateries on our island province.
+My wife did not have much of an appetite but could eat a bowl of hot noodles along with some SkyFlakes crackers.